 As we live in Melbourne can we skip the first flight and just fly MEL – sin on emirates in Business class for $930 one way?
 Which is a crazy price 6 days before Xmas.
 The emirate flight direct from MEL is $1600

 The practice of purchasing a ticket with the intention of taking only some of the flights on the booking is known as “hidden city ticketing”.
 It can sometimes make sense to purchase hidden city tickets where multi-city flights are cheaper than a single flight purchased separately.
 This is certainly the case here, where the extra Perth-Melbourne flight happens to reduce the price by almost $700.
 The phenomenon can also often be seen, for example, when comparing the cost of Business class tickets from Perth to Melbourne, and Perth to Auckland – via Melbourne.
 The flights to Auckland – with a stop in Melbourne – are often 25% cheaper than a ticket to Melbourne only.
+In each case, both flights are married segments meaning the price is based on the origin and ultimate destination – not a sum of the individual sectors.

 Unfortunately, there are some very real risks involved.
 If you miss the first flight on any booking, most airlines will simply cancel the rest of the flights on your ticket!
 The airline will not be obliged to issue a refund either, as you will be considered a “no show”.